Rkomi98/VolleyTorch/README.md

 # VolleyTorch
-In this repository there is the code VolleyTorch, a Neural Network code developed for Volleyball Action Recognition
+In this repository there is the code VolleyTorch, a Neural Network code developed for Volleyball Action Recognition.

+Training data is not provided for privacy reason.